Man arrested after Fort Smith shooting Sunday

 Police responded to a domestic disturbance and shooting in the 5100 block of South 24th Street at 2:31 p.m.
 Sunday, according to an earlier tweet from the department.
 Justin Brown, 39, was found there with two gunshot wounds and taken to a local hospital.

-Aric Mitchell, Police Department spokesman, said Monday Brown sustained serious injuries to his back and chest.
+Aric Mitchell, police spokesman, on Monday said Brown suffered serious injuries to his back and chest.

 Faldon is being held at the Sebastian County Adult Detention Center without bail, according to a jail deputy.
-He is scheduled to appear in court 1:30 p.m.
+He's scheduled to appear in court at 1:30 p.m.
 Thursday.